IntegratedBreedingPlatform/BMSAPI/README.md

 ### Explore the API ###
 Explore and try out the live API documentation (built with [Swagger](https://helloreverb.com/developers/swagger)) at the home page `http://<host>:<port>/`.

-When first accessed, the application will detect the programs you have in your BMS database and will ask you to choose one to work with.
-Once selected, all API calls operate against the selected program's local and central databases.
-To channge program selection, the dropdown is available at the top right corner of the API home page.

 Public deployment of the BMS API is available at: [api.leadnode.io](http://api.leafnode.io:8080/).